-After working from home (and exercising, socialising and everything in between from home, too) for far longer than I can hold a relationship down, my skin fully flipped out.
+I’ve worked from home (and exercised, socialised and everything in between from home, too) for far longer than I care to admit, and my skin fully flipped out.
 Nothing like a bunch of breakouts after heaps of makeup free days to really piss a person off, you know?

 I’ve always copped a bit of redness on my face and, especially in the colder months, some flakiness and dryness.
 But I’m telling you, I had full-blown, welt-like pimples breaking through my skin and I felt both confused and a bit insecure, even if I was only seeing people on Zoom.

-But if lockdown and isolation and whatever we’re all calling it these days was good for something, it was trying something new that you otherwise wouldn’t have the patience for.
-One of those things was ex-boyfriends, the other was the Peppy Co LED Light Therapy Mask ($179).
+But if lockdown and isolation were good for something, it was trying something new that you otherwise wouldn’t have the patience for.
+One of those things was the Peppy Co LED Light Therapy Mask ($179).

 If you’ve ever spent longer than a minute scrolling Instagram (yeh hi), you’ve probably spied an outer-space looking mask that all the influencers are repping.
 From Roxy Jacenko to Abbie Chatfield and MAFS‘ Martha Kalifatidis and Michael Brunelli, this weird LED mask contraption appeared to be all the rage, but, as with any Insta trend and person who tells you they’re not like everyone else, I had my doubts and had to find out myself.

 LED light treatments are typically handled by dermatologists so I was definitely wiggy about using it from home — because, yes, ok, I have a tendency to make a mess of almost everything I try.
 But, luckily for my ability to fuck most things up, the LED mask is so easy to use I think even a monkey could get it right.